BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus-movielens.md

 ## Exploring the Graph in Nexus Fusion

-Login the Sandbox and navigate your your previously created project.
+Login the Sandbox and navigate your previously created project.

 Click on the `studio tab`.